miatkem/Good-Looking-Cooking/README.md

 Welcome to the Good Looking Cooking app repository.

-This is web app that allows users to navigate the spoonacular recipe database and find useful recipes.
+This is a web app that allows users to navigate the spoonacular recipe database and find useful recipes.

 Note: The CSS is optimized so that it looks best on a mobile device currently.
 To use it how its meant to be used, press F12 in chrome, press the phone/tablet icon to the left of the 'elements' tab on the right